markt-de/puppet-galera/README.md

   ...
 ```

-Most likely you will also want the SST method of choice:
+Most likely you will also want to configure the SST method of choice:

 ```puppet
 class { 'galera':